 - Create a new Syntactic Mapping version

-To access the Syntactic Mappings page, do the following.
+To open the Syntactic Mappings page, do the following.

 - Select Data Mappings from the main menu.